-Year Ended December 31, 2020 Year Ended December 31, 2019 Year Ended December 31, 2018 Outs Rec odification tanding corded stment Outs Rec odification tanding orded stment Outsto Reco lification anding orded ment Outste Reco dification anding orded tment Outste Reco dification anding orded tment Outste Reco dification anding orded tment Real estate mortgage \$ 869 \$ 869 \$ - \$ - \$ 7 \$ 7 Total \$ 869 \$ 869 \$ - \$ - \$ 7 \$ 7
+Year Ended December 31, 2021 ar Ended De cember 31 , 2020 Year Ended December 31, 2019 Outs Red odification tanding corded stment Post-modification Outstanding Recorded Investment Pre-modification Outstanding Recorded Investment Outs Red odification tanding orded stment Pre-modification Outstanding Recorded Investment Post-modification Outstanding Recorded Investment Real estate mortgage eal estate mortgage \$ 305 \$ 305 \$ 869 \$ 869 \$ - \$ - Agribusiness 4 4 - - - - Total \$ 309 \$ 309 \$ 869 \$ 869 \$ \$ -

-\ Pre-modification represents the recorded investment just prior to restructuring and post-modification represents the recorded investment immediately following the restructuring.
+^{} Pre-modification represents the recorded investment just prior to restructuring and post-modification represents the recorded investment immediately following the restructuring.
 The recorded investment is the unpaid principal balance increased or decreased by applicable accrued interest and unamortized premium, discount, finance charges, or acquisition costs and may also reflect a previous direct write-down of the investment.

 Subsequent to their restructuring, no troubled debt restructurings subsequently defaulted.
-There were \$11 thousand additional commitments to lend to borrowers whose loans have been modified in TDRs at December 31, 2020.
-There were no commitments to lend to borrowers whose loans have been modified as TDRs at December 31, 2019 and December 31, 2018.
+There were \$10 thousand additional commitments to lend to borrowers whose loans have been modified in TDRs at December 31, 2021 and \$11 thousand as of December 31, 2020.
+There were no commitments to lend to borrowers whose loans have been modified as TDRs at December 31, 2019.